sdebacker/TypiCMS/readme.md

 ### Users and groups

 [Sentry](https://github.com/cartalyst/sentry) is used to manage users, groups and permissions.
-Users registration can be enable or disabled through the settings panel.
+Users registration can be enable through the settings panel (/admin/settings).

 ### Settings